MartinP460/react-denmark-map/README.md

 }
 ```

-All props that accept a function as an argument have the same type in that component, so the same type can be applied to the parameter used in `customTooltip`, `onClick`, and `onHover`.
+All props that accept a function as an argument have the same type in that component, so the same type can be applied to the parameter used in `onClick`, `onHover`, as well as for the `area` prop in `customTooltip`.

 Different components have different types for the area parameter.
 The `Regions` component, for example, exports a `RegionsType` that can be used in the same way as shown above.
 See "API - Types" for the full reference of area types.